kfirbreger/Kfir-Breger-Blog/src/views-2-integration-and-custom-handlers-in-drupal-6.md

 Title:Views 2 integration and custom handlers in Drupal 6
 Date: 2010-02-10 19:32:46
-Tags: drupal, programming, views2, web, web, work
+Tags: drupal, programming, views2, web, work

 As part of a large scale project at work, I needed to create an integration between views and a module I was writing.
 For it to function properly, a